 Here's why: You have to think way, way, way back to when you were little—how you thought, what you liked, what you knew.
 Then, you have to think about how the world has changed and how kids have changed since you were one.
 Then, you have to write to a reading level, using a limited number of words and a limited amount of space.
 Finally, of course, the writing has to be fun and energetic and accurate and interesting.
 Whew.

 Now, after some 50 books and hundreds of shorter pieces, I find that I can write naturally and easily for 8 to 14-year-olds.

 What do you like most about writing?

 Learning new things, like the bottomless topics in the fields of science and history, is the number one reason I do what I do.
-I'm rarely bored, and I get to read tons of great books and articles as part of my research.
+I'm rarely bored.
+I am always curious.

-I also get to interview fascinating people—astronauts, forensic scientists, police detectives, and so on.
+I also get to interview fascinating people—astronauts (Sally Ride, Jack Lousma, Tom Jones—I'm a space fanatic!), forensic scientists, police detectives, amazing kids, and many others.
 Among my favorite interviews:

 • a pilot who flies through hurricanes, routinely as part of his job (but not always so routinely).